 - A random four-word phrase – SocialUniversityReportEvent – is actually tougher to crack than any random 8-character password.

-- Add special characters and capital letters but don’t put them at the beginning or the end.
+- Add special characters like $ ? ! % & @ and capital letters, but don’t put them at the beginning or the end.

-- Lie when answering security questions – you’ll be surprised how easy it is to find someone’s mother’s maiden name from social media.
+- Don’t always tell the whole truth when answering security questions – it’s surprisingly easy to find someone’s hometown or even their mother’s maiden name from social media.